 Capital Assets.
-The Academy's investment in capital assets for its governmental activities as of June 30, 2021, amounts to \$12,912,700 (net of accumulated depreciation).
-This investment in capital assets includes land, buildings and improvements, leasehold improvements and equipment.
-The total depreciation expense for the year was \$475,051.
-The following is a schedule of capital assets as of June 30, 2021.
+The Academy's investment in capital assets for its governmental activities as of June 30, 2022, amounts to \$12,483,942 (net of accumulated depreciation/amortization).
+This net investment in capital assets includes land, buildings and improvements, leasehold improvements and equipment.
+The total depreciation expense for the year was \$475,233.
+The following is a schedule of capital assets as of June 30, 2022.